learnbyexample/practice_python_projects/practice_python_projects.md

 ## MCQ GUI

 In this section, you'll implement a GUI for evaluating multiple choice questions.
-This will reuse some of the code already presented in earlier sections.
-The main change from `input()` function implementation is that the user can select and change their choice as many times as they want.
+This will reuse some of the code already presented previously.
+The main change from the `input()` function implementation is that the user can select and change their choice as many times as they want.
 The answer would be recorded only when a button is clicked.
-Another difference is that the questions are asked one at a time, easier to implement here since you have total control over the display screen.
+Another difference is that the questions are asked one at a time — easier to implement here since you have total control over the display screen.

 ### Code and explanations